u112358/GDG_for_ML_Newcastle/README.md

    Go to '**Home**' in anaconda,  launch the Jupyter Notebook.

-   Download the notebook in this repository and run it.
+   Download the notebook(*.ipynb) in this repository and run it.